 The EPA has finally issued proposed limits on the amount of PFAS chemicals that are acceptable in drinking water.
 The recommended limit of only four parts per billion should help juries understand the extreme dangers firefighting foam presents.
 The defendants in the first AFFF trial scheduled to begin on June 5th have objected to the admission of these limits.
 They argued the EPA's recommendation is not final yet and did not indicate the level of knowledge at the time the AFFF products were produced.

 Judge Gergal denied the defendant's motion to bar the evidence because it might explain the toxicity of PFAS and why they should be removed from city water sources.
-If this first bellwether trial results in a substantial victory for the plaintiff, we expect the defendants will appeal the judge's decision.

-May 7, 2023 - First Bellwether Trial is Approaching, Study Shows Firefighters' Equipment Also Contains PFAS
+May 7, 2023 - First Bellwether Trial Set for June 2023

 The first bellwether case (test lawsuit) is set for a jury trial in June.
 Both sides are preparing their evidence and objecting to the other side's proposed exhibits.
 The judge is requiring all lead counsel to argue their objections, in person, in an effort to reduce frivolous arguments.